 The Global Institute of Social Work seeks to provide free access to social work knowledge and training for practitioners from all over the world.
 Knowledge and competency development is a universal right!

-A new training portal has been established with Teachable ( gisw.teachable.com ).
-While it is being set up you may try signing up for the interesting courses!
+The training portal has been established with Teachable ( gisw.teachable.com ).
+Please try signing up for the interesting courses!

 Professor TAN Ngoh Tiong